dennisreimann/gulp-mvb/README.md

   glob: paths.articles,
   // the template for an article page
   template: paths.articleTemplate,
-  // callback function for generating an article permalink. see docs below for info on properties.
+  // callback function for generating an article permalink.
+  // see docs below for info on the article properties.
   permalink: (article) ->
     "/#{paths.articlesBasepath}/#{article.id}.html"
 }